Strategic Concealment of Environment Representations in Competitive Games: Problem Formulation

 For type-2 representation, the situation reverses.
 Barrier option 2 is favorable for the Defender, since it compels the Attacker to adopt a mixed strategy to traverse the fine-resolution region near the goal.
 Barrier option 1, however, is suboptimal, as the Attacker can follow straight-line trajectories into the fine-resolution area and then navigate around obstacles with fine maneuvers.

 \paragraph{Information structure.} The goal set $G$, representations $(\Gamma^\theta)_{\theta=1}^{|\Theta|}$, and barrier configurations $\Omega$ are common knowledge.
 Both players observe the full state-action trajectory, and the Attacker observes the barrier selection $\omega \in \Omega$ at the start of Phase~II.
 Crucially, the Attacker's assigned representation is private information for the Attacker, unknown to the Defender.
+We further adopt a Stackelberg leader–follower structure: the Attacker (leader) commits to a strategy first, anticipating the Defender’s best response, while the Defender (follower) optimizes given the committed strategy and the induced belief system over the Attacker’s private representation types.

 \paragraph{Strategy sets.} The Attacker’s strategy is a mapping $\pi^\theta_t: \H_t \to \mathcal{P}(\A)$, subject to the \textbf{same-action-distribution} (SAD) constraint: for any two histories (in the same phase) ending in states within the same superstate $\gamma \in \Gamma^\theta$, the action distributions must be identical.
 Formally, for Phase~I history $h_t = (s_0, a_0, \ldots, s_t)$ and $h'_\tau = (s'_0, a'_0,\ldots, s'_\tau)$, possibly of different lengths $t, \tau \in [T-1]$, the SAD constraint requires that